ConnorSweeneyDev/.config/readme.md

   face` property inside the `defaults` to the name of the font you have installed.
 After doing all of this, you can tweak other settings to your liking by using the settings gui in Windows Terminal.
-- Paste the `$Env:USERPROFILE\.config\scripts` folder to that location.
-Put the `which` sub-directory in your path.
+- Paste the `$Env:USERPROFILE\.config\which` folder to that location and put it in your path.

 # Neovim
 ### Dependencies
-- Complete the Scripts Folder section first.
+- Complete the Terminal section first.
 - Microsoft Visual C++ 2015-2022 Redistributable (x64) &rightarrow; Download from [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) and
   run the installation wizard.